WilliamOna/WordFrequency/README.md

 1. Clone the project:
     > git clone https://github.com/WilliamOna/WordFrequency.git
+1. cd into the directory
+    > cd WordFrequency
 1. compile the source code:
     > javac Application.java
 1. The step above should generate a file called 'Application.class'.
 Run this file: